-Generally, a negotiators own motivational orientation, whether cooperative or competitive, does not cause differences in their view of the appropriateness of using a tactics; rather, it is the individual's perception of the other party's motivation that affects their assessment.
+Generally, a negotiator's own motivational orientation, whether cooperative or competitive, does not cause differences in their view of the appropriateness of using a tactic; rather, it is the individual's perception of the other party's motivation that affects their assessment.

 In other words, negotiators are significantly more likely to see marginally ethical tactics as appropriate if they anticipated that the other would be competitive versus cooperative.

 There is no consensus as to whether using ethically ambiguous tactics is appropriate.